Cognigy/Documentation/docs/en/docs/live-agent/conversation-workflow.md

 </figure>

-Click on a the Conversation bubble icon in the sidebar.
+Click on the Conversation bubble icon in the sidebar.
 Then click on All Conversations.
 Conversations which customers have initiated can be seen here.

 Now click on a specific Conversation.
 The Conversation will open, with further details and actions available in the right-hand side panel.